-For the random permits draw process, each applicant is assigned a randomly generated number for each bonus point they have.
-The applicant with the lowest generated random number will draw the permit.
-So, in essence the more bonus points you have, the better your odds, but even the guy applying the first year has a chance.
+The random draw process is relatively simple.
+Each applicant is assigned a randomly generated number for each bonus point they have.
+The applicants with the lowest generated random number will draw the permits until they are gone.

 Unlocking Utah’s system

 Utah allows applicants to enter one hunt choice for OIL species.
 If you draw a permit and hunt, then your accumulated points will be purged

 Utah’s draw goes in the following order from first to last:

 - Buck deer (multi-season premium limited entry, premium limited entry, multi-season limited entry, limited entry, CWMU, and management buck deer)

 - Bull elk (multi-season limited entry, limited entry, and CWMU)